Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-random-colours.md

 9192315.941572387;
 ```

-The next step is to floor this number to we will only get the first part.
+The next step is to floor this number only to get the first part.

 ```js
 Math.floor(Math.random() * 10000000);
 ```

-Which would result in the following for the above examples:
+This would result in the following for the above examples:

 ```js
 2773929;
 9192315;
 ```

-Now we need to create strings else we would only have numbers and one too many.
+Now we need to create strings.
+Else we would only have numbers and one too many.

 We can use the `toString()` method and specify the `radix` parameter as 16.